 Can’t be bothered?
 I get that.
 Just buy one.

-Whether you buy it or make one this makes a GREAT host/hostess gift for someone who invites you over for a BBQ.
+This makes a great host/hostess gift for someone who invites you over for a BBQ.
 If they happen to have cleaned their grill with a wire brush you might want to discreetly scream at the top of your lungs …

 Just a discrete, raving, screaming you understand.
 You don’t want to be considered an ungrateful guest.
 Also leave the BBQ with your entire family chanting, YOU’RE TRYING TO KILL US, YOU’RE TRYING TO KILL US, while throwing your hostess gift and the link to this blog post over your shoulder in their general direction.